ucfcbb/GINClus/README.md

 # GINClus: RNA Structural Motif Clustering Using Graph Isomorphism Network

-## Install Instructions
 GINClus source code is implemented using Python 3.8.10 and can be executed in 64-bit Linux machine.
-For giveen RNA motif locations (PDB or FASTA), GINClus first collects the RNA motifs and then generates the graph representation for each motif.
+For given RNA motif locations (PDB or FASTA), GINClus first collects the RNA motifs and then generates the graph representation for each motif.
 Finally, it generates motif subclusters based on their structural (base interaction and 3D structure) similarity.
 It can also generate 3D diagrams of motifs side by side for each subclusters (optional).

+## Install Instructions

 #### Install python3:
 ```